Recyclables We Accept At Pender Island Recycling Depot

 We accept compact fluorescent bulbs (CFL), fluorescent tubes of any shape, incandescent bulbs, halogen bulbs, LEDs, UHPs, and HIDs.
 Please hand bulbs to a depot staff member.
-All broken bulbs MUST be contained in a taped closed or ziplocked plastic bag.
+All broken bulbs MUST be contained in a plastic bag that is taped closed or in a ziplocked plastic bag.

 For additional details about the LightRecycle program, visit lightrecycle.ca